 For each outcome, we fit two-level random intercept regression models in Mplus 7.0 (Muthèn & Muthèn, 1998-2010).
-Each model included a level-1 covariate - the baseline value of the outcome of interest.
-The level-2 model included a dichotomous predictor indicating intervention condition (1 = First Step Next, 0 = Control).
-To account for missing data in the models, we used the robust maximum likelihood (RML) estimator.
+Each model included a Level 1 covariate, the baseline value of the outcome of interest.
+The Level 2 model included a dichotomous predictor indicating intervention condition (1 = FSN, 0 = control).
+To account for missing data in the models, we used the robust maximum likelihood estimator.

-We report Hedges' g as a measure of effect size.
-Hedges' g is calculated by taking the difference between the mean outcome of each group and dividing it by the pooled within-group standard deviation (Hedges, 2007).
-Effect sizes of .2 and .5 are considered small and medium, respectively; whereas an effect size of .8 or higher is considered large.
-We applied the Benjamini-Hochberg correction to adjust for multiple comparisons (B-H; Benjamini & Hochberg, 1995).
-The B-H correction is applied by ranking outcomes in ascending order within domain by p-values and then applying a cutoff for each.
-For the three outcomes in the prosocial behavior domain, the rank-ordered effects are considered significant at a .05 level if p-values are below .017, .033, and .05 for each respective outcome.
-For the four outcomes in the problem behavior domain, rank-ordered effects are considered significant at a .05 level if p-values are less than .013, .025, .038, and .05.
+We report Hedges' g as a measure of ES.
+Hedges' g is calculated by taking the difference between the mean outcome of each group and dividing it by the pooled withingroup standard deviation (Hedges, 2007).
+ESs of 0.2 and 0.5 are considered small and medium, respectively, whereas an ES of 0.8 or higher is considered large.
+We applied the Benjamini-Hochberg (B-H) correction to adjust for multiple comparisons (Benjamini & Hochberg, 1995).
+The B-H correction is applied by ranking outcomes in ascending order within domain by p values and then applying a cutoff for each.
+For the three outcomes in the prosocial behavior domain, the rank-ordered effects are considered significant at a .05 level if p values are below .017, .033, and .05 for each respective outcome.
+For the four outcomes in the problem behavior domain, rank-ordered effects are considered significant at a .05 level if p values are less than .013, .025, .038, and .05.